 St. Bernardus is one of Belgium’s most internationally acclaimed breweries, famous for their divine Quadrupel, Abt 12.
 In fact, their entire repertoire is outstanding.
 And their Tripel is one of the world’s best.

 Classic, balanced, and perfectly brewed, St. Bernardus Tripel is bright golden with a puffy, dense head.
 All the fruity and spicy yeast notes you’d expect are intertwined with a light floral hoppiness.
 At 8% ABV, it’s svelte for a Tripel, with a quaffing drinkability.

 St. Bernardus also makes Watou Tripel, mainly for the French market, which is also quite good.
 It’s their classic though, the St. Bernardus Tripel, that leads the way for its dryer finish and amazingly balanced profile.

 Most famous for their genre-defining Saison, Brasserie Dupont’s best beer is Avec Les Bons Voeux.
 Blurring the line between Saison and Tripel, this 9.5% ABV golden amber beer is both thirst quenching and layered with complexity.
 Spicy and fruity on the nose, a fine carbonation allows a bright white head to float on the sparkling body.

 Avec Les Bon Voeux – French for “with good wishes” – is a beer designed to share on a special occasion.
 Age a bottle and savor the elegant and intricate yeast expression on a holiday or an anniversary.
 On the other hand, it makes an ideal pairing for even a casual weeknight dinner.

-A full mouthfeel and definite slick viscosity allows this beer to linger with a long finish.
-The airy lightness from the high carbonation and spicy yeast keep it drinkable and refreshing.
+A full mouthfeel and definite slick viscosity allow this beer to linger with a long finish.
+The airy lightness from the high carbonation and spicy yeast keeps it drinkable and refreshing.

 In Belgium, breweries are often loose with beer categorization.
 Some don’t bother with style names at all.